madisonisfan/mealplanner-react/README.md

-# Mealplanner - React app without Server Integrated
+# Mealplanner - React app without server integrated

 In 2020 I participated in Nucamp's Full-Stack bootcamp.
 In the second course, we created dynamic web applications with React.
 This was my submission for the final project.